Skip to main content

 We’re all looking for ways to save money on our energy bills right now.

-A typical household could save up to £564 a year by following our energy saving tips but before you start saving, you need to know how much gas and electricity you use, and how much you spend when you use it.
+But before you start saving, you need to know how much gas and electricity you use, and how much you spend when you use it.

 All this information is in your energy bill.
 It’s usually split into gas and electricity use.